leaderanalytics/LeaderPivot/README.md

 Thinking about writing a pivot table control for a specific UI?
 This repo is a great place to start.
 LeaderPivot is a base library that creates a data structure which can be used to render a pivot table.
 This library contains the logic and the low level components that are used to create the pivot table data structure.
-It also contains methods that can be used to hand UI events such as collapsing/expanding nodes or rearranging dimensions.
+It also contains methods that can be used to handle UI events such as collapsing/expanding nodes or rearranging dimensions.
 Currently, one UI specific implementation exists for [Blazor](https://github.com/leaderanalytics/LeaderPivot.Blazor).

 ## Classes